 The recipe is traditionally made with spaghetti and olives from Gaeta.
 Short pasta like penne or the beautiful tortiglioni in the picture is easy if you need to feed a crowd.
 Gaeta olives are probably not common outside Italy but Kalamata are a good substitute.

-The inexpensive, pizza style, ubiquitously bland black olives are generally unripe green olives that have been dyed with iron salts.
+The inexpensive, pizza style, ubiquitously bland black olives are generally unripe green olives that have been dyed with iron salts (ferrous gluconate) after artificial ripening.
 Avoid.

 Saute the garlic, capers, olives, anchovies, chili in 2 tablespoon extra virgin olive oil for a couple of minutes.
 Mash the anchovies with the back of a wooden spoon and when they disappear add the tomatoes, cover and simmer for 10 min until slightly thickened.